CaptainAxolotl/additional-origins/README.md

 **2/19/2021 4:20 p.m PST**

--Wither Skeleton: Other skeletons are passive towards you
+-Wither Skeleton: Skeletons are passive towards you

 -Grammar and naming tweaks to various origins